 Pet food is regulated at both the federal and state level.
 FDA regulations require proper product identification, net quantity, manufacturer or distributor name and place of business, and a listing of all ingredients in the product by descending order of weight.
-It is up to each individual state to enforce their own labeling regulations.
 Many states base their regulations on the Association of American Feed Control Officials (AAFCO) Model Bill and Regulations for Pet Food and Specialty Pet Food.
 These regulations include label requirements for complete and balanced products such as the nutritional adequacy statement, feeding directions, guaranteed analysis, and calorie statement.
 More detail can be obtained on the AAFCO Talks Pet Food website.

-Many clients wish to home cook diets for their pets rather than feed a commercial pet food for various reasons.
+Some clients prefer to home cook for their pets rather than feed a commercial pet food for various reasons.
 As with feeding a commercially prepared food, it is most important to ensure the pet is receiving a complete and balanced nutrition.
-Many recipes available to pet owners do not provide complete and balanced nutrition Consult with a boarded veterinary nutritionist to ensure the patients’ needs are being adequately met.
+Many recipes available to pet owners do not provide complete and balanced nutrition Consult with a board certified veterinary nutritionist to ensure the patients’ needs are being adequately met.

 Tools to further understand pet foods, please visit: